Victims’ Adult Son Arrested In Hewlett Harbor Double Shooting – Gadget Clock

 A 64-year-old woman was shot in the head.
 A 65-year-old man was shot in the back.
 Both were conscious and alert as they were taken to the hospital.

-Neighbors and property records showed the home was purchased by Rocco and Vincenza Tomasetti.
+Neighbors and property records showed the home was purchased by Rocco and Vincenza Tomassetti.

-Hundreds More US Flights Canceled On Christmas Day Due To Omicron Spread

 Sources said the couple’s 29-year-old son left the home after the incident.
 He was tracked down by police in Mahwah, New Jersey and arrested in connection to the shooting.